 Health & Care

 These rodents are a little tougher to care for than Chinchillas.
 They need baths once a month or so to keep them clean, and a shampoo made specifically for rodents should be used.
-Shampoos for humans will dry their skin and hair out.
+Shampoos for humans will dry their skin and fur out.
 Their nails should also be trimmed regularly to minimize the risk of injury to themselves, others, and household belongings.

 Guinea Pigs should eat a balanced diet consisting of grasses like alfalfa and an assortment of fresh fruits and vegetables.
 Many commercial food options are available that include the hay and grasses that these rodents need for good health.
 Guinea Pigs do not create their own vitamin C, so their commercial food should be fortified with that nutrient, and foods such as lettuce, kale, and parsley should be offered during mealtime regularly.
 Guinea Pigs can also eat broccoli, tomatoes, and bell peppers.
 Each full-grown rodent can have up to 1 cup of vegetables every day.
 They do not overeat, so there is no need to worry about serving size.